Table of Contents

 Superpowers exists partly in response to a counterintuitive finding that unsupervised agentic development has surfaced repeatedly: AI tools don’t automatically make experienced developers faster.
 A July 2025 METR randomized controlled trial found that experienced open-source developers working on their own repositories were 19% slower when using AI tools.8 Developers predicted AI would save them 24% of time—the actual result was the opposite.

-A separate Anthropic study found developers scored 17% lower on comprehension tests when learning new coding libraries with AI assistance, raising concerns about skill formation alongside raw productivity metrics.9
+A separate Anthropic study found developers scored 17% lower on comprehension tests when learning new coding libraries with AI assistance, raising concerns about skill formation and cognitive debt alongside raw productivity metrics.9

 Superpowers directly addresses both failure modes.
 The mandatory brainstorming phase forces developers to articulate requirements before delegating—preventing the cognitive offloading that degrades understanding.
 The structured review gates prevent AI-generated code from bypassing the learning and verification that keep developers competent.